Common Causes of Armpit Rash and How To Solve Them

 6. Eczema

-Eczema is a chronic skin condition that causes dry, itchy, and inflamed skin.
-Moisturizing regularly and using gentle, fragrance-free products can help manage symptoms.
+Eczema is a chronic skin condition that causes dry, itchy, and inflamed skin—even in the armpits.² Moisturize and stick to gentle products to help manage flare-ups.

 7. Psoriasis